Package insert / product label

 Maintenance of Healing of Duodenal and Gastric Ulcers: The recommended oral dose for the maintenance of healing of duodenal and gastric ulcers is to 2 to 4 mg/kg once daily to a maximum of 150 mg/day.
 This recommendation is derived from adult clinical studies and pharmacokinetic data in pediatric patients.

 Treatment of GERD and Erosive Esophagitis: Although limited data exist for these conditions in pediatric patients, published literature supports a dosage of 5 to 10 mg/kg/day, usually given as 2 divided doses.

-Dosage Adjustment for Patients With Impaired Renal Function: On the basis of experience with a group of subjects with severely impaired renal function treated with Ranitidine, the recommended dosage in patients with a creatinine clearance < 50 mL/min is 150 mg or 10 mL of syrup (2 teaspoonfuls of syrup equivalent to 150 mg of Ranitidine) every 24 hours.
+Dosage Adjustment for Patients with Impaired Renal Function: On the basis of experience with a group of subjects with severely impaired renal function treated with Ranitidine Tablets, the recommended dosage in patients with a creatinine clearance < 50 mL/min is 150 mg every 24 hours.
 Should the patient's condition require, the frequency of dosing may be increased to every 12 hours or even further with caution.
-Hemodialysis reduces the level of circulating Ranitidine.
+Hemodialysis reduces the level of circulating ranitidine.
 Ideally, the dosing schedule should be adjusted so that the timing of a scheduled dose coincides with the end of hemodialysis.

 MULTISTIX is a registered trademark of Bayer Healthcare LLC.

 - Drug images

 - Side effects